 Bruce T. Bernstein - Director.
 Mr. Bernstein served as a Director for Neurotrope since November 14, 2016.
 Mr. Bernstein has over thirty years of experience in the securities industry, primarily as senior portfolio manager for two alternative finance funds as well as in trading and structuring of arbitrage strategies.
 Mr. Bernstein has served as President of Rockmore Capital, LLC since 2006, the manager of a direct investment and lending fund with peak assets under management of \$140 million.
 Previously, he served as Co-President of Omicron Capital, LP, an investment firm based in New York, which he joined in 2001.
 Omicron Capital focused on direct investing and lending to public small cap companies and had peak assets under management of \$260 million.
 Prior to joining Omicron Capital, Mr. Bernstein was with Fortis Investments Inc., where he was Senior Vice President in the bank's Global Securities Arbitrage business unit, specializing in equity structured products and equity arbitrage and then President in charge of the bank's proprietary investment business in the United States.
 Prior to Fortis, Mr. Bernstein was Director in the Equity Derivatives Group at Nomura Securities International specializing in cross-border tax arbitrage, domestic equity arbitrage and structured equity swaps.
 Mr. Bernstein started his career at Kidder Peabody, where he rose to the level of Assistant Treasurer.
-Mr. Bernstein also serves as a member of the Board of Directors of Xwell, Inc. (Formerly XpresSpa Holdings, Inc.) the leading airport spa company in the world, based in New York and Petros Pharmaceuticals, Inc. Mr. Bernstein is also a member of the board of Summit Digital Health, a laser based blood glucose monitor distributor, based in New Jersey.
-Mr. Bernstein holds a B.B.A. from City University of New York (Baruch).
+Mr. Bernstein also serves as a member of the Board of Directors of Xwell, Inc. (Formerly XpresSpa Holdings, Inc.) the leading airport spa company in the world, based in New York, Petros Pharmaceuticals, Inc. and Wrap Technologies, Inc. Mr. Bernstein holds a B.B.A. from City University of New York (Baruch).
 Mr. Bernstein was chosen as a director of Synaptogenix because of his lengthy public company and finance experience.